CesiumGS/3d-tiles/extensions/3DTILES_metadata/1.0.0/README.md

 * Selectively loading content based on properties

 ## Concepts

+### Schemas

+A schema defines a set of classes and enums used in a tileset.
+A schema may be embedded in the extension object or referenced externally.

 ### Classes

 Classes serve as the templates for entities - they provide a list of properties and the type information for those properties.
 For example, a tileset containing buildings and trees might define classes for each type: